-As Early Years Educators we need to make sure our skills and knowledge are always up to date, please fill in this Personal Development Evaluation.
+As Playworkers we need to make sure our skills and knowledge are always up to date, please fill in this Personal Development Evaluation.

 Knowledge What did you know at the start of your Apprenticeship?
 What do you know now?
 What do you still need to work on?

-Seven areas of learning

 Child Protection

-Role of Key Person
+Role of a Key Person

 Staff:Child Ratios

+Medicines

 Knowledge What did you know at the start of your Apprenticeship?
 What do you know now?
 What do you still need to work on?

-Medicines

-Food and Drink
+Food & Drink

 Accident or Injury

 Managing Behaviour

+Safety

 Knowledge What did you know at the start of your Apprenticeship?
 What do you know now?
 What do you still need to work on?

-Safety

 Risk Assessment

 Outings

 Equal Opportunities

-Information and Records
+Information & Records